kzu/GitHubFunctions/readme.md

 and redirecting just like the `Require authenticated user` setting does.
 A pair of function middleware classes take care of populating the claims in both scenarios so that the function app can depend generically on just the `ClaimsFeature` that's added to the `FunctionContext.Features`.

+The sample also showcases leveraging the `ClaimsPrincipal.ClaimsPrincipalSelector` to set the authenticated user automatically so that functions can basically just depend on `ClaimsPrincipal.Current` throughout.